Opioid Addiction and Dependence, A True Story

 Stronger Medication Added

 As the pain relieving effects wore off each drug, the doctor added more pain medication.
-Eventually, the patient was taking a combination of Hydrocodone, Valium, Robaxin, Oxycodone (Percocet), Fentanyl patches.
-Soon, they added Hydromorphone, a powerful drug used to anesthetize patients during surgery; an opioid pain medication sometimes called a narcotic.
+Eventually, the patient was taking a daily combination of Hydrocodone, Valium, Robaxin, Oxycodone (Percocet) along with Fentanyl Transdermal patches that began with 25 milligrams of strength and increased to 75 mg. over time.
+Soon, they added Hydromorphone, a powerful drug used to anesthetize patients during surgery also known as an opioid pain medication also considered a narcotic.

 The Effects of Medication